slimsuite/gapspanner/README.md

 If running as part of [SLiMSuite](http://slimsuite.blogspot.com/), `$CODEPATH` will be the SLiMSuite `tools/` directory.
 If running from the standalone [GapSpanner git repo](https://github.com/slimsuite/gapspanner), `$CODEPATH` will be the path the to `code/` directory.
-Please see details in the [Snapper git repo](https://github.com/slimsuite/gapspanner) for running on example data.
+Please see details in the [GapSpanner git repo](https://github.com/slimsuite/gapspanner) for running on example data.

 ## Dependencies